simonw/datasette/docs/contributing.rst

     make livehtml

 Now browse to ``http://localhost:8000/`` to view the documentation.
-Any edits you make should be instantly relected in your browser.
+Any edits you make should be instantly reflected in your browser.

 .. _contributing_release: